Klebert-Engineering/python-cmake-wheel/README.md

   DESCRIPTION "Binary Python wheel."
   DEPLOY_FILES "MY_LICENSE.txt"
   TARGET_DEPENDENCIES
   dependency-lib
   MODULE_DEPENDENCIES
   pypi-dependency1 pypi-dependency2
 ```

-The `add_wheel` command will create a temporary setup.py for your project.
+The `add_wheel` command will create a temporary `setup.py` for your project in the build folder, which bundles the necessary files.
+The execution of this `setup.py` is attached to the custom target `wheelname-setup-py`.
+It will be executed when you run `cmake --build .` in your build directory.
-This is run when you execute the CMake `wheel` target.
-After building the
-wheel target, you will find your freshly baked wheels in the `WHEEL_DEPLOY_DIRECTORY`.